scy500/odin-rockPaperScissor/README.md

 # odin-rockPaperScissor

-From the odin project, Rock Paper Scissor project
+From the odin project, Rock Paper Scissors project